shivivats/SpellSlinger/README.md

 # SpellSlinger
-An augmented reality game made using Unity and Google ARCore
+An augmented reality game made using Unity and Google ARCore for the Android platform.

 When the game loads, move your phone around to scan the room.